 Micon reviewed the quality and accuracy of the database during the site visit.
 In general, the database was found to be accurate, with a small number of errors which were corrected.
 The only exception to the adequacy of the database was the number of holes for which it was stated that the core was lost or that there was no core recovered.
-Micon discussed this issue with Unigold personnel and the error was found to be the result of incorrect data input, which is in the process of being checked and corrected.
+Micon discussed this issue with Unigold personnel and the error was found to be the result of incorrect data input, which has now been checked and corrected.